Cumulus Media: 2020s

+In August 2020, Cumulus disclosed that it had sold its tower sites to Vertical Bridge for $213 million in a sale and leaseback agreement.
 On January 6, 2021, in response to attempts to overturn the 2020 United States presidential election and the U.S. Capitol attack, Cumulus Media executives directed its on-air personalities to stop spreading misinformation about unsubstantiated claims of Biden stealing the election or face termination.